carriercomm/vagrant-lemp-server/README.md

-This repo contains a SH script to setup a LEMP Server for Phalcon PHP development.
+This repo contains a SH script to setup a LEMP Server { Linux + Nginx + MySQL + PHP FPM } for Phalcon PHP development environment.

 ### Script Contains